Master-Data-Management-and-Curation/Thesis_Code/unimi/UMIL_TheoSim_EMolteni/README_EMolteni.md

 test_yamboparser.py (from https://github.com/emolteni/electronic-parsers/tree/develop/tests):
 file for running all the NOMAD yambo tests present in https://github.com/emolteni/electronic-parsers/tree/develop/tests/data/yambo, where I have added the part regarding our test folder /CH4_db_minimal

+# /Yambo_spectra: adding spectra parsing functionality in the NOMAD Yambo parser

+Spectra_plotting_EMvers_forgithubrepo.ipynb: our local parser for Yambo spectra only.
+This version works on jupyterlab;  the corresponding adapted version does not work yet in our Oasis

+o-R_methylox_TDLDA.alpha_q1_slepc_alda_bse: Yambo spectrum file to be parsed